NagamaniMenda/Task-2-WeatherAPIClient/README.md

 - Enhance the program to accept user input for the city or other parameters.
 - Add error handling for invalid API keys, network issues, or malformed responses.

-Would you like additional features or guidance on integrating this into a larger application?